-The purpose of this site is to provide information concerning all tax and child support program laws and regulations administered by the Florida Department of Revenue (Revenue).
+The purpose of this site is to provide information concerning all tax and child support enforcement laws and regulations administered by the Florida Department of Revenue (Revenue).
 The information and data on this site is dynamic and changing over time.
 We strive to provide current and accurate information, however, the information and materials provided on this site should not be relied upon exclusively to comply with Florida law.
 Please note that responses to questions or requests posted on this site represent the opinion of the writer(s), do not constitute legal advice and must not be used as a substitute for the advice of a lawyer.

 Statement on Florida's Open Government